Where oh where do I even start this post when that big hunk of chocolate is staring me in the face?

 - Once cooled, peel the beets by pushing the skins off with the back of a knife. they should slide off easily.
 Cut the beets into chunks and place in the bowl of a food processor.
 Puree, scraping down the sides as necessary.
 You may have to add a bit of water to encourage the beets to puree.
 Scoop out 1 cup of puree for this recipe - the rest is leftover.

 - Lower oven temp to 350.
-Coat two 8-inch cake pans (or 1 9-inch cake pan)* with cooking spray.
+Coat two 8-inch cake pans with cooking spray.
 Line with parchment paper (trace the bottom of the tin onto parchment paper and cut out so it just fits in the bottom) and spray again.
 Set aside.

 - Whisk together almond milk and cream of tartar in a large bowl.
 Let sit about 5 minutes to curdle.

 - To the almond milk mixture, add 1 cup of beet puree, sugar, coconut oil, and vanilla extract.
-With a hand mixer (or in a stand mixer), beat until foamy.
+With a hand mixer (or in a stand mixer), beat until foamy, about 30 seconds.
 (This is important so that the coconut oil does not separate and solidify.)

 - Sift in remaining dry ingredients.
 Beat again to incorporate.